Master of Science in Economics – General Information

 - Capstone (thesis)

-Courses are scheduled for evenings on weekdays and on Saturdays to accommodate the needs of employed students.
+Courses are scheduled for evenings or early mornings on weekdays and on Saturdays to accommodate the needs of employed students.

 AUA’s MS in Economics program seeks highly motivated students with good quantitative skills and excellent English to prepare for careers and advanced studies in economics and public policy.
 To be considered for admission, applicants must meet the below requirements:

 - Submit a completed AUA Application for Admission to Graduate Study and all required program supplements as outlined in the application instructions

 - Present an official TOEFL iBT score of at least 79* or IELTS (Academic) score of at least 6.5*; the score is valid only if the test date was less than two years before the application submission date

 - Present an official score in at least the 60thpercentile on the GRE quantitative section; the score is valid only if the test date was less than five years before the application submission date

 - Hold a bachelor’s degree from a 4- or 5-year program at an accredited or licensed institution of higher education

 - Submit an updated resume that includes your work history and job responsibilities;